-HR Green, Inc. led the consultant team that prepared Interchange and Corridor Location Study documentation, including supporting technical reports for goals and objectives, multimodal needs, travel demand forecasts, preliminary environmental screening analysis, and an alternatives analysis.
-HR Green also led the technical advisory committee, comprised of agency officials from Federal Highway Administration, Iowa DOT, Warren County, Cities of Cumming, Norwalk, and West Des Moines, and a project advisory committee comprised by members of the SW Economic Development Cooperative (Cities of Waukee, West Des Moines, Norwalk, Cumming, and economic development authorities from Madison and Warren Counties).
+HR Green, Inc. led the consultant team that prepared the Veterans Parkway Interchange and Corridor Location Study documentation, including supporting technical reports for goals and objectives, multimodal needs, travel demand forecasts, preliminary environmental screening analysis, and an alternatives analysis.
+HR Green also led the technical advisory committee, comprised of agency officials from the Federal Highway Administration, Iowa DOT, Warren County, Cities of Cumming, Norwalk, and West Des Moines, and a project advisory committee comprised of members of the SW Economic Development Cooperative (Cities of Waukee, West Des Moines, Norwalk, Cumming, and economic development authorities from Madison and Warren Counties).

-In December 2013, after consideration of public input and City of West Des Moines policy action, the roadway name was officially changed from the Southwest Connector to Veterans Parkway.
+After consideration of public input and the City of West Des Moines policy action, the roadway name was officially changed from the Southwest Connector to Veterans Parkway.
 The future Veterans Parkway has been a planned roadway through Northwest Warren and Madison Counties since the 1990 West Des Moines Comprehensive Plan was adopted.
-Between 2007 and 2012, the future of Veterans Parkway between IA 5 and I-35 was uncertain as a proposed alignment failed to achieve FHWA criteria due to lack of logical termini and independent utility.
-This 2014 Study was able to achieve FHWA approval by extending the corridor to the planned Grand Prairie Parkway intersection to achieve logical termini and independent utility, and continue with the planning of Veterans Parkway in the Des Moines Metropolitan Area to enable the future roadway to eventually connect with I-80 and form a new southern beltway.
+The future of Veterans Parkway between IA 5 and I-35 was uncertain as a proposed alignment failed to achieve FHWA criteria due to a lack of logical termini and independent utility.
+This Study was able to achieve FHWA approval by extending the corridor to the planned Grand Prairie Parkway intersection to achieve logical termini and independent utility, and continue with the planning of Veterans Parkway in the Des Moines Metropolitan Area to enable the future roadway to eventually connect with I-80 and form a new southern beltway.
 The fully-constructed roadway is expected to alleviate congestion of the existing Interstate System, especially the I-80/I-35/I-235 Interchange.
 The Study enabled the roadway project to progress toward design, NEPA evaluation, an Interchange Justification Report, and construction.
 The Study was developed so that project segments could be designed and constructed with local, State, or Federal funding sources.